MustafaJafar/pipeline-technical-roadmap/03_virtual_machines.md

 ---
 ### My Setup:

-   - 2 Virtual Pipeline Machine
+   - 2 Virtual Pipeline Machines
-   - 1 Virtaul Storage Machine
+   - 1 Virtual Storage Machine

    P.S. <br>
    >VirtualBox has limited support for 3D graphics, some DCCs may work and some may not <br>